career-match/career-match.github.io/index.md

 ![](doc/screenshots/landing.png)

-If the user does not yet have an account, they may register for a new one, where they can select from between the roles of Student or Receuiter.
+If the user does not yet have an account, they may register for a new one, where they can select from between the roles of Student or Recruiter.

 ![](doc/screenshots/signup.png)